-CPC launched the Campaign to Restore Your Chattahoochee Park Trails in 2017 to raise funds to support the first-ever trail assessment and master plan for the CRNRA.
+CNPC launched the Campaign to Restore Your Chattahoochee Park Trails in 2017 to raise funds to support the first-ever trail assessment and master plan for the CRNRA.
 Thanks to a generous matching offer by Trust for Public Land – and your contributions – we reached our goal!
 The NPS hired Applied Trails Research (ATR) to assess the existing conditions of the entire trail system, develop trail standards and restoration priorities, and identify potential linkages to local community trails.

 After completing the comprehensive trail study in 2018, the NPS engaged ATR to complete more detailed studies in the Vickery Creek, Palisades, and Cochran Shoals units where trails are in dire need of restoration.
 Our first top priority trail project, a new stairway at the park entrance to the Vickery Creek Unit from Roswell's covered bridge on a steep, eroding slope, was completed in the fall of 2018.
-The next CPC trail project is to improve the signage and tread for the seven miles of shared use trails in the Cochran Shoals/Sope Creek unit during 2020.
+The next CNPC trail project is to improve the signage and tread for the seven miles of shared use trails in the Cochran Shoals/Sope Creek unit during 2020.
 Please consider donating to restore the trails in this unit.

-CPC is a philanthropic organization dedicated exclusively to the protection and preservation of the CRNRA and the enhancement of the visitor experience.
+CNPC is a philanthropic organization dedicated exclusively to the protection and preservation of the CRNRA and the enhancement of the visitor experience.
 Please give TODAY to the Trails Campaign.
 Thank you!